runtimeverification/haskell-backend/docs/2022-04-07-Total-Corectness-All-Path-Reachability-Proofs.md

 ## Approach

-For the algorithms derived by the present approach, please see next section.
+For the algorithms derived from the present approach, please check the next section.

 Assume we want to prove a group of claims defined over the same set of variables `x`.
-Further assume that all claims not in group on which these claims depend have already been proven.
+Further assume that all other claims (which are not in the current group) on which these claims depend have already been proven.
  Assume also a given integer pattern `measure(x)`, over the same variables as the claims in the group.

 Since we're proving all claims together, we can gather them in a single goal, `P(x) ::= (φ₁(x) → AF ∃z.ψ₁(x,z)) ∧ ... ∧ (φₙ(x) → AF ∃z.ψₙ(x,z))`.